microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onotpsendcustomextensionhandler.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Used for creating a new custom extension based on the **ononEmailOtpSend** event to configure the custom email provider for one time passcodes.
+Used for creating a new custom extension based on the **onEmailOtpSend** event to configure the custom email provider for one time passcodes.

 Inherits from [onOtpSendHandler](../resources/onotpsendhandler.md).